Enon Chapel

 Enon Chapel was a building on Clement's Lane (today St. Clement's Lane) off Aldwych near the Strand in London and it was built around 1823.
 The upper part was dedicated to the worship of God, with the dead buried in a vault beneath, separated by a board floor.
 The chapel was notorious for allegations that thousands of bodies had been packed into the vault room in the space of 20 years.

-When the Burial Act of 1852 closed burial grounds in the centre of London, the chapel closed.
+When the Burial Act 1852 (15 & 16 Vict. c.
+85) closed burial grounds in the centre of London, the chapel closed.
 It later became a theatre and dancing saloon, before being demolished.
 According to Sanger, the Law Courts now stand on part of the site.